roni5604/Prime_Counter_Improvment/README.md

 ### randomGenerator.c

-This file generates a stream of random numbers within a specified range.
+This file generates a stream of random numbers based on a provided seed and count.

 **Usage:**
 ```sh